MarcosA24/rience/README.md

 # rience
-personal projects in python
+Repository with Personal projects in python

-** for pip installations, in case pip install <module> doesn't work, do >. py -3 -m pip install <module>
 ### EDIMA
 folder containing scripts that can edit images using python.
 The main program is the **GUI_Imagery.py**